Testinium/rc-packing/README.md

 # RC-Packing

-This project is collecting some dependencies over exteral resources and Docker Images over public or private Docker Registry Service.
+This project is collecting some dependencies over external resources and Docker Images over public or private Docker Registry Service.

-After saving on local network, the package is being transferred to remote network via a SFTP connection.
+After saving files on local network, the files is being transferred as a tar file to remote network via a SFTP connection.

 # Settings

-You can see some configurable settings, in the first couple lines of `makefile` file like below:
+You can see some configurable settings, in the first couple lines of `makefile` like below:

 ```makefile
 # SFTP Configurations